 This course is a comprehensive turn-key training program for PMU Trainers/Educators.
 Each lesson presentation is in the 40-50 slide range for efficient educational time management.

 This program also includes a 38-page Instructor’s Manual to download (we recommend that you print it for note taking).
-The Instructor’s Manual contains a detailed outline for each lesson (there are 11, total) so that trainers are able to note the appropriate timing for the introduction of their specific products and techniques unique to their class.
+The Instructor’s Manual contains a detailed outline for each lesson (there are 11, currently) so that trainers are able to note the appropriate timing for the introduction of their specific products and techniques unique to their class.
 The Manual also includes helpful class organizational information and fundamental student insights based on Marjorie’s vast experience as a trainer.

 Lesson topics are as follows:

 Safe Practices for Permanent Cosmetic Technicians – This lesson presentation gives the trainer the opportunity to reinforce many OSHA standards expected to be practiced in their class and to introduce specific products and location within the studio of personal protection equipment.

 This lesson presentation is not a replacement for an OSHA class in the United States (or other country regulatory mandates).

 Permanent Cosmetic Client Management – This lesson presentation is focused on encouraging the trust of clients and recognizing stressful signs that require a technician’s attention to ensure the client feels they are being well-cared for.